 What’s the one dish that comes to your mind when you think about Indian food?
 Biryani for me.
 Next would probably be Butter Chicken for some, but I choose Indian chaat any day.
 Mutton is quite uncommon in my home because I prefer chicken and beef over it.
-But in India, it is almost customary to make biryani with mutton at home and occasions.
+But in India, it is almost customary to make biryani with mutton at home and on occasions.
 This time when mom decided to use mutton, I knew I had to write down this Muslim Mutton Biryani recipe.

 Just to make things clear, this is not the actual name of the dish.
 But since Muslims have a unique recipe for mutton dum biryani, people started naming it Muslim style Mutton Biryani.
 Hence the name!